SHASTA BIKE MONTH & CHALLENGE

 - April 29, 6:30 – 8 pm: Get your bike ready to ride!
 Looking for tips to fit your helmet, bike, fill your tires and check your brakes?
 Check out various bike stations to learn and get your bike in top riding condition.
 Must sign up to reserve your spot.
 Please wear a mask.
 Workshop held at the Chain Gang Bike Shop.
 Sign up available here!

-- May 19, 7:00 pm: Ride of Silence.
-Ride to honor fallen cyclists.
+- May 19, 7:00 pm: Ride of Silence, a ride to honor fallen cyclists.
 Sponsored by Shasta Wheelmen.
-Location TBD
+Start at the south end of the Sundial Bridge at 7pm.

 - May 21: National Bike to Work Day.
 Arrange a ‘bike train’ by riding to work with co-workers.
 See how many workers can get on the train by starting at one central location and riding to other locations/neighborhoods to pick other co-workers up to ride as a group.